bis-med-it/SDMX-dashboard-generator/docs_src/walkthrough.md

   <img src="_static/configuration.png" style="max-height: 60px; margin: 10px;"/>
   <details close style="margin: 10px; text-align: left";><summary style="margin: 10px;text-align: center;">The specification file</summary>

 The SDMX Dashboard Generator requires a `.yaml` file with the settings for the dashboard.
-Please see [this example](/getting_started#how-to-with-examples) for more details.
+Please see <a href="/getting_started#how-to-with-examples">this example</a> for more details.

   </details></div>